List of The Incredibles characters: Kari McKeen

-Kari McKeen (Bret Parker) is a friend of the Parrs, whom Violet calls upon to babysit Jack-Jack while the rest of the family are flying to save Mr. Incredible (in The Incredibles).
+Kari McKeen (voiced by Bret Parker) is a friend of the Parrs, whom Violet calls upon to babysit Jack-Jack while the rest of the family are flying to save Mr. Incredible (in The Incredibles).
 She has taken numerous babysitting classes, and assures Helen that she is more than adequately prepared to care for Jack-Jack in any capacity.
 She is heard later on Mrs. Parr's voice mail, complaining that some "very weird things" are happening and that Jack-Jack has "special needs".
 Her eventful night with the baby is detailed in the Jack-Jack Attack short included on the DVD release; Kari is indeed shown to be a competent babysitter, as she quickly learns to anticipate and prevent damage caused by Jack-Jack's powers.
 Her memory of the incident is later erased by Rick Dicker.

 Ambassador Henrietta Selick

-Ambassador Henrietta Selick (Isabella Rossellini) is a dignified foreign official committed to the support and legalization of superheroes.
+Ambassador Henrietta Selick (voiced by Isabella Rossellini) is a dignified foreign official committed to the support and legalization of superheroes.
 She is rescued by Elastigirl in Incredibles 2, when Evelyn attempts to kill her in her helicopter through her hypnotic screens.